quadram-institute-bioscience/tatajuba/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-brightgreen.svg)](https://github.com/quadram-institute-bioscience/tatajuba/blob/master/LICENSE)

-### (THIS PROJECT IS STILL EXPERIMENTAL)
 # Distribution of homopolymeric tracts

-Instead of assuming a fixed length for a given homopolymer tract, tatajubá allows for its whole distribution of sizes to be analysed.
+Instead of assuming a fixed length for a given homopolymer tract, tatajubá allows for the whole distribution of tract sizes to be analysed.
 The rationale is that 1. our sequence might represent a population of non-identical individuals, with diversity of tract lengths, and 2. sequencing errors might be more frequent near or within homopolymers (so we should not remove uncertainty prematurely).

-Tatajubá also assumes that what we call a "tract" is a homopolymeric base flanked by a specific sequence (allowing for variability).
+Tatajubá also assumes that what we call a "tract" is a homopolymeric base flanked by a specific sequence (allowing for variability), and it can discard homopolymers absent in reverse or forward reads to minimise "strand bias".

 #### Name
 Tatajuba (_Bagassa guianensis_) is a South American tree, also known as Tatajubá, Tatajuva, Garrote, Totajuba.